So you think you want an MGB or V8?

 Tyres - What to do with old ones ...

 Since writing this someone has posted to the V8 Register BBS their experiences with Solent Wheels.
-Their chrome was in fairly bad condition and for £50 Solent stripped and powder-coated the whole wheel - rim and alloy centre - silver then top-coated the alloy part in satin black, finally polishing the areas round the cut-outs.
+Their chrome was in fairly bad condition and for £50 (£69 'all-in' as of October 2016) Solent stripped and powder-coated the whole wheel - rim and alloy centre - silver then top-coated the alloy part in satin black, finally polishing the areas round the cut-outs.
 Photo looks pretty good and had my chrome been any worse a better bet than spending eight hours per wheel!

 Wheel Sizes and Offsets Added January 2010

-Note: 22mm offset is mentioned in various places, but I measured my Rostyles at 27mm positive offset.
+Note: 22mm offset is mentioned in various places, but I measured my Rostyles at 28mm positive offset.
 Updated November 2013: Brian McElroy posted a link to a page by Richard Thompson detailing how early and late Rostyles differed in offset by a significant amount.
-Richard says 2.814cm for early and 2.384 for late (probably from this article in Hemmings.com), which I suppose are close to the 27mm I measured on mine and the 22mm I had seen referenced elsewhere, making mine (came to me on a 73 roadster) 'early'.
+Richard says 2.814cm for early and 2.384 for late (probably from this article in Hemmings.com), making mine (came to me on a 73 roadster) 'early'.
 MGOC seem to be the only supplier to show two standard Rostyles - BHH2090NE and BHH2090WE, and they tell me NE (narrow track) is for Chrome bumper and WE (wide track) for rubber bumper, so indicating the date of the change as well.
-However the Leyland Parts Catalogue doesn't confirm that, specifiying 'BHH 123 primer' (painted?) or 'AHH 9149 CP' (chrome plated) as an option up to 76, then from September 76 on 'BHH 2090 painted'.
+However the Leyland Parts Catalogue doesn't confirm that, specifying 'BHH 123 primer' (painted?) or 'AHH 9149 CP' (chrome plated) as an option up to 76, then from September 76 on 'BHH 2090 painted'.
 So a different part number, which could well be the different offset and perhaps an omission (changing with rubber bumpers) from the earlier catalogue.
-But the Workshop Manual General Data section states the track was 1/2" (12.7mm, i.e. close to the offset change) wider from car No. 410001, which dates to September 76, indicating that the Parts Catalogues are correct after all.
+But the Workshop Manual General Data section states the track was 1/2" (12.7mm, i.e. close to the offset change in both wheels) wider from car No. 410001, which dates to September 76, indicating that the Parts Catalogues are correct after all.
 Additionally Clausager says the wheels had a different paint finish from the same date, which may or may not be indicative of the offset change.
 Whatever, it's odd that the MGOC give the same - later - base part number for both types.
 The higher ride height of the rubber bumper would indeed allow for a slightly wider track at the rear without the tyre rubbing the arches, but would the factory really go to that trouble when they were so strapped for cash?
 It seems unlikely, but if the change did come with rubber bumpers the slightly wider track would help compensate for the higher ride height and greater tendency to roll in corners.
 However it wasn't until the 77 model year that a rear anti-rollbar was fitted, which makes a concerted effort to improve handling by maximising the track as well as fitting the bar more likely to my mind.
 The later wheels i.e. less offset i.e. wider track should fit all rubber bumper cars without problems, but would make rubbing on chrome bumper cars more likely.

 So does offset vary with wheel width?
 To keep the same track, the offset would be the same, which would reduce the clearances both side of the tyre.
 But if the track was originally made as wide as possible with narrow tyres with a minimum clearance to the outer part of the well, then with wider wheels a bigger positive offset would be needed to retain that clearance, i.e. moving the wheels closer together, which would reduce the track, and the clearance to the inner part of the well would reduce by the whole of the increase in wheel width.
 And comparing my wires with the original Rostyles, taking the two axle lengths into account, does bear that out.
 The Hemming article puts the offset change down to the use of 165 tyres instead of 155, but that's not correct as the GT always had the wider tyre.
 Also whilst the roadster disc wheels were 4J, and the GT disc wheels 5J, when the Rostyles replaced disc wheels they both used 5J.